johnnyfreeman/revolver/README.md

 Revolver.js is a modular and unopinionated javascript library to help you build your own content slider from scratch.
 It offers a robust API that helps you get from mockup to reality with less friction than other cookie cutter sliders.
 But don't let that scare you, it's pretty easy!

-**THIS README FILE IS IN HEAVY DEVELOPMENT AND CONTAINS BROKEN LINKS**
+**THIS README FILE IS IN HEAVY DEVELOPMENT AND CONTAINS A CRAP LOAD OF BROKEN LINKS**

 ## Getting Started